Christmas time is always fun to read books. This list is of my Christmas Book Reviews that I’ve read with my son.

 “Merry Christmas, Mouse!“ by Laura Numeroff is an adorable little Christmas counting book.
 Most of the praise should really be on Felicia Bond the illustrator because the pictures take the cake on this one.
 The book follows the mouse as he decorates the Christmas tree, 1 Star… 2 angels… etc… It’s a perfect to read and then count the ornaments on your own tree.
-After reading it my son and I found 4 bells, and 3 trains on our own tree.
+After reading it my son and I found 4 balls and 3 trains on our own tree.

 “Little Tree” by Chris Racshka is another awesome find.
-I love this book, it’s another visually amazing book and my son was much more into the pictures that are so packed full with fun details that they steal the show.
+I love this book, it’s another visually amazing book.
+My son was much more into the pictures that are so packed full of fun details that they steal the show.
 The story inspired by the E.E.
-Cummings poem by the same name the story follows a little tree who has big dreams of becoming a Christmas tree.
-I think this book is great especially for children who want to know where the trees in the lots in a city come from.
+Cummings poem by the same name follows a little tree who has big dreams of becoming a Christmas tree.
+I think this book is great!
+Especially for children who want to know where the trees in the lots in a city come from.

 “Hurry, Santa!“ by Julia Sykes is an okay book.
 I wanted to like it more than I did.
 The pictures are cute, the idea of Santa being late for Christmas morning has a lot of potential and the author tried.
 It just never gelled for me.
 I would still check it out from the library and test it out with your child.
 But I won’t be adding this to my must-buy list.
 I wanted to keep it in our Christmas book reviews though.